halcwb/Bootstrap/README.md

 ## Principles

-1. The master branch always builds on both mono and .net
+1. The master branch always builds on both mono and .net and contains the last good code
 2. All tests in the master branch always pass
-3. The master branch is only merged in from the develop branch, after the above is ensured, i.e. the develop branch builds and all tests pass
+3. The master branch is merged with the develop branch only if build passes on the ci machines (Travis and Appveyor) and all tests pass
-4. Build is completely automated
+4. Builds are completely automated
 5. Continuous Integration is completely automated
 6. Documentation is completely automated
 7. Publishing to nuget is completely automated